DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 ownership of and access to computers and the internet.
-As to be expected, we found that less mobile participants – those more likely to stay put – took up computer ownership and internet plans sooner and more often than highly-mobile community members.
+As to be expected, we found that less mobile participants – those more likely to stay put – took up computer ownership and internet plans sooner and more often than highly mobile community members.
 Observing the degree and types of mobility, and the diverse reasons for moving within and out of the community, was revealing in other ways, providing a framework for understanding aspects of remote community living.
 For instance, cultural